16 Ways to Be Less Appealing to a Narcissist

 1. Become an enigma, not an open book.

 Narcissists thrive on information – the more they know about you, the more they can manipulate.
 So, keep some things close to your chest.
 Be a bit mysterious, offer vague answers, and change the subject when they probe too deeply.
-This lack of transparency will frustrate their need for control and make you less interesting as a target.
+The lack of transparency will frustrate their need for control and make you less interesting as a target.

-2. Master the art of the ‘grey rock’.
+2. Master the art of the grey rock.

 3. Cultivate an air of self-assuredness.